 Talking a bit more technically, PHP is a programming language.
 It’s the language being used to write the backend part of WordPress.
 PHP was created round about 20 years ago.
 In the last 20 years, there have, of course, been done many changes on it.
 Developers added many new features and also removed and changed many of them.
 They fixed a lot of bugs and released dozens of security updates.
 The PHP we have today is much more powerful, more secure and overall better than the PHP we had 20 years ago.
 Or ten years ago, or three.

-At the moment of writing, the most recent stable version of PHP is 7.1.2.
-To keep PHP improving, the developers maintaining PHP have a roadmap for each version.
+At the moment, the most recent stable version of PHP is 7.4 (May 2020).
+To keep PHP improving, the developers have a roadmap for each version.
 There, they indicate when they release a PHP version and for how long they will actively develop it, meaning making feature updates.
-Additionally, you can find out how much time the PHP version will receive security updates.
-The great thing: everyone can take a look into the roadmap on http://php.net/supported-versions.php.
+Additionally, you can find out how much time the PHP version will receive security updates: http://php.net/supported-versions.php.